waimea-snoble/300dtd-gymnastics-nelson-website-project/docs/0-requirements.md

 ### Relevance to the System

-*    This is important for my project because I want the website to appeal to coaches, gymnasts and caregivers
+This is important for my project because I want the website to appeal to all coaches, gymnasts and caregivers, taking into consideration their age, gender and ethnicity.

 ### Impact / Considerations